wyc0914/CodePath-IOS-Prework/README.md

   * Get connected by voice and interact freely

 **Spotify**
   * Get to choose from a list of music that you want to listen to
   * Gives you suggestions of music that you might like based on what you have listened to in the past
   * Get to look at music that your friend is listening to and the feature to like the music and add it to your own playlist

 **Weather**
   * Get live details on the weather in your current location
   * Gives you an estimate of how it feels like in the area
   * Able to add weather of different locations in the world

   An app that I would like to improve on is the calculator app on IOS.
 There are a lot of times when I want to save a number on the calculator for later use but there isn't an option to do so.
 Therefore, I wanted to implement this feature into the calculator app.
 Additionally, I would also like to add a feature to add a tag or note to the number that wishes to be saved for later use, so we would not forget what the meaning of certain saved numbers is meant for.
 I believe that this new feature will be useful because I have encountered this kind of problem many times, as well as seeing this problem occur near me.

 ## Notes

-Challenges that I encountered while building the app were to learn and find where each button for certain feature was located.
+Challenges that I encountered while building the app were to learn and find where each button for certain features was located.

 ## License